Denoder/nuxt-module-alternatives/@nuxtjs-alt/auth/readme.md

 **Oauth2**

 I believe oauth2 is using `addServerMiddleware` which doesn't work unless it's in a file format, so I'll need to spend some time to change this accordingly.
 (Will most likey need to do something similar to what im doing with `@nuxtjs-alt/proxy` to circumvent this issue.)
+If you're encountering issues regarding this please tell me.

 **Middleware**